dogabudak/parcellab/Readme.md

 ### Future Improvements:

-Here in this application I did not take care of timezone, caller can be simply from a different time zone or requested location can be.
+Here in this application I did not take care of timezone, caller or requested location can be simply from a different time zone.
 But for the sake of the challenge I simply assumed that there is only one timezone.
+And did not keep the timestamp as a date format to avoid further complications.